nmpowell/carbon-intensity-forecast-tracking/README.md

 ## Data notes

-The carbon intensity of electricity is a measure of the $CO_2$ emissions produced per kilowatt hour of electricity consumed.
-Units, including forecast values, are usually gCO2/kWh.

 - The JSON format isn't great for parsing and plotting, and the files are huge.
 So here they're wrangled (`wrangle.py`) to CSV.

 ### Dates and times